fatipardo/PDBClean-0.0.2/README.md

 ### [Step 3.
 Chain ID standardization](https://github.com/fatipardo/PDBClean-0.0.2/blob/master/Notebooks/Step3.ChainIDStandardization.ipynb)

 Step 3 allows us to name each entity with whatever name we want.
 Step 3 makes sure that the chains that are the same (we do sequence alignment to determine similarity) in different CIF files, have a consistent name.
 Sometimes entities/chains are mislabeled in deposited structures, this step is recommended to identify any such cases.
-This step can also be used to identify any possible outlier, by seeing how all chains score compared to our reference.
+This step can also be used to identify any possible outliers, by seeing how all chains score compared to our reference.

 We divide the tutorial for this step in two parts.
 The second part shows how to generate the reference sequences, as well as showing how to load them when running the script.
 Doing this could also help speed up this step, as it allows to run the script in parallel in batches.
 This is particularly important when working with large datasets, or with molecules with many chains.